Eczema treatment: Crisaborole (Eucrisa®) ointment

-Crisaborole ointment is a newer treatment for atopic dermatitis (AD), which offers an alternative to treating AD with corticosteroids that you apply to the skin, pimecrolimus cream, or tacrolimus ointment.
+A newer treatment for eczema/atopic dermatitis, crisaborole ointment offers an alternative to treating eczema with corticosteroids that you apply to the skin, pimecrolimus cream, or tacrolimus ointment.

 Inflammation (redness, swelling, heat)